getnelson/nelson/docs/src/hugo/content/documentation/configuration.md

 vault.auth-token = "XXXXXXXXX"
 ```

-The token that is used here should typically have the ability to create, list and delete vault policies, along with creating [backend auth roles](https://www.vaultproject.io/docs/auth/) (if your schuedling setup needs that functionality).
+The token that is used here should typically have the ability to create, list and delete vault policies, along with creating [backend auth roles](https://www.vaultproject.io/docs/auth/) (if your scheduling setup needs that functionality).
 For more information on Vault policies, please [read the Vault documentation](https://www.vaultproject.io/docs/concepts/policies.html).

 #### vault.timeout